 A Southern California native, Walter Manzke began his fine dining career in Los Angeles working alongside esteemed Chef Joachin Splichal of Patina and from there, traveled around the world working with renowned chefs Ferran Adrià and Alain Ducasse.
 After a few years in the Bay area opening successful Relais & Chateaux properties, he returned to Los Angeles making his mark on the city as Chef of Bastide and moved on to take over the kitchen at Church & State.

 Chef Walter has several restaurants to his name.
 Domestically, he and his team have opened critically acclaimed Los Angeles concepts including Petty Cash Taqueria, Sari Sari Store, & République.
 Working alongside his wife and business partner Margarita Manzke, they have opened sixteen Wildflour Bakeries in the Philippines.

-Born and raised in the Philippines, Margarita Manzke entered the Los Angeles scene working at some of the city’s most celebrated restaurants including Patina, Spago and Mélisse.
+Born and raised in the Philippines, Margarita Manzke entered the Los Angeles scene working at some of the city’s most celebrated restaurants, including Patina, Spago, and Mélisse.
 In the early 2000s, she and her husband Walter moved to Carmel, opening critically acclaimed dining concepts Bouchée, Cantinetta Luca and l’Auberge Carmel, which is where her love for creating her signature French baguette was mastered.
-Manzke returned to Los Angeles as Pastry Chef of Bastide Restaurant.
-In the years to come, Manzke opened several award-winning concepts in Los Angeles including Petty Cash Taqueria, Sari Sari Store, and République.
+Manzke eventually returned to Los Angeles as Pastry Chef of Bastide Restaurant, and, in the years to come, opened several award-winning concepts in Los Angeles including Petty Cash Taqueria, Sari Sari Store, and République.

 Manzke pushed the boundaries of her craft at République, introducing her own distinctive techniques and flavors into her creations.
 As a result of her inspired work at République, Manzke has been nominated for the James Beard Awards Outstanding Pastry Chef category for multiple years running.
-République has continued to make its mark on the culinary landscape of Los Angeles, securing a spot on the Los Angeles Times 101 Best List for years and being one of Restaurant Critic, Bill Addison’s, most recommended LA restaurants to both friends and readers.
+République has continued to make its mark on the culinary landscape of Los Angeles, securing a spot on the Los Angeles Times 101 Best List for years and being one of Restaurant Critic Bill Addison’s most recommended LA restaurants to both friends and readers.